 Because the existing regional transportation planning and housing allocation processes are overseen by local elected officials selected by their peers to serve on regional agency boards, the law is intended to ensure that cities and counties are closely involved in developing an effective plan for the region to achieve the targets.
 To increase public participation and local government input, the law strengthens several existing requirements for public involvement in regional planning.
-The new law establishes a collaborative process between regional and state agencies to set regional GHG reduction targets and provides CEQA incentives for development projects that are consistent with a regional planning and land use decisions.
+The new law establishes a collaborative process between regional and state agencies to set regional GHG reduction targets and provides CEQA incentives for development projects that are consistent with a regional plan that meets those targets.
+Cities and counties maintain their existing authority over local planning and land use decisions.